osquery/osquery/libraries/cmake/source/libxml2/README.md

   -j $(nproc)
 ```

-# Windows
+## Windows

-Make sure you are working on a clean source folder
+Make sure you are working in a clean source folder:

 ```cmd
 git reset --hard ; git clean -ffdx
 ```

+Configure the project:

 ```cmd
 cmake ^